feizc/MaskGMT/README.md

 # Acknowledge

-Our code is based on [MaskGiT](https://github.com/lucidrains/muse-maskgit-pytorch).
+Our code is based on [MaskGiT](https://github.com/lucidrains/muse-maskgit-pytorch) and [Huggingface](https://github.com/huggingface/transformers).
 Thanks for their clear code.